nishanthsolomon/arc-cse-576/README.md

 Download the ARC dataset (https://s3-us-west-2.amazonaws.com/ai2-website/data/ARC-V1-Feb2018.zip) and place the files in the `./dataset` folder.

-## indexer.py
+## Indexing

 Ensure Elasticsearch is running.
-The script creates 1 index in the elastic search node running locally -- `arc_corpus`.
+Use the curl requests in [elasticsearch.md](elasticsearch.md) to create the index.
+Run the script indexer.py, it creates 1 index in the elastic search node running locally -- `arc_corpus`.
 Use Kibana's dashboard or curl to query for the stored indices.